TCU · Texas

 AmountVaries, up to $7,800EligibilityActive 1st, 2nd, or 3rd year John V. Roach Honors College student in good academic standing.
 Preference given to students with verifiable financial need.

 Not listed on the main Scholarships & Financial Aid pages.
-Application window runs January 8 through March 5, 2026, and the scholarship is only accessible to students already enrolled in the Honors College.
+Spring application window each year (TCU Honors does not publish exact open/close dates publicly); accessible only to students already enrolled in the Honors College.

 Source